Search

 Research Interests

-public health, nutrition, child and adolescent health, malnutrition
+public health, nutrition, child and adolescent health, science diplomacy, trust in science, women in science, multilateral relationships in advancing STEM

 Topics to speak on: